Ansan: Pedalro

-Pedalro is a public bicycle system in Ansan City.
+Pedalro is a public bicycle system in Ansan.
 There are 101 Pedalro stations in Ansan.
 This is run on a membership basis.
+However, due to high cost for maintenance, Ansan discontinued the public bicycle service in 2021.

 Public institutions

 The Korea Transportation Safety Authority, a government agency in South Korea, is headquartered in Ansan.
 Other major institutions in Ansan include: